Wild Salmon Program

 - salmon enhancement (from hatcheries or spawning channels)

-Raincoast’s wild salmon initiatives are the product of coordinated strategies between diverse groups including First Nations, coastal communities, Simon Fraser University, University of Victoria, UC Santa Cruz, other academic institutions and other NGOs.
-Our policy recommendations and advocacy on behalf of salmon conservation and wildlife is informed by our research.
+Raincoast’s wild salmon initiatives are the product of coordinated strategies between diverse groups including First Nations, coastal communities, Simon Fraser University, University of Victoria, other academic institutions and other NGOs.
+Our policy recommendations and advocacy on behalf of salmon conservation and wildlife are informed by our research.

 Raincoast actively engages governmental agencies and other stakeholders to influence Fisheries Management decision making in consideration of sustainable fisheries and often overlooked ecosystem needs.